top of page

 First, take Air consumption (Bar) (1) to the surface; Surface Air Consumption (SAC) (2) (Divide to go up)

 Example: A diver consumes 4bar/60psi per minute at 10m/33ft in seawater with a given cylinder.
-Using the same cylinder, what is the diver’s consumption rate at 33m/108ft?
+What is the diver’s consumption rate at 33m/108ft using the same cylinder?

 Depth